-Many of the EV charging stations today are managed by a network service (much like cellular phone networks).
+Many of the commercial EV charging stations today are managed by a network service (much like cellular phone networks).
 A central system allows communication between the EV charging infrastructure, the cloud and utility power grid—controlling charging status, processing payments and more.
-EvoCharge charging stations have Open Charge Point Protocol (OCPP) that means you can connect to a variety of non-proprietary networks.
+EvoCharge commercial charging stations have Open Charge Point Protocol (OCPP); that means you can connect to a variety of non-proprietary networks.
 If you choose a proprietary network you are locked into that charging station and network provider and unable to switch if you are unhappy with service or costs.
 As a property owners looking to invest in technology trends make sure you consider all the options and not get locked into a system that does not benefit you.

 EvoCharge® Charging Systems

 EvoCharge offers networked and non-networked charging station options as well as pedestal and cable management accessories.